jennysiu/jennysBootstrapPortfolio/README.md

 To view the webpage, no installation is required, you can access the live URL here: https://jennysiu.github.io/jennysBootstrapPortfolio/

-Once the webpage link is opened, it should look like this:
+Once the webpage link is opened, it should look something like this:
 ![Demo image of how the webpage should look like upon opening.](assets/images/demoOfDeployedPage.png)